shanep/shanep.github.io/docs/cs155/index.md

 There will be several quizzes over the assigned reading and general git usage.
 The quizzes are open notes and open book and must be done individually.
 This class is centered around hands on practice.
-There are several [Hands on Labs](https://github.com/shanep?tab=repositories&q=250&type=&language=&sort=) that you will work on each week.
+There are several [Hands-on Labs](https://github.com/shanep?tab=repositories&q=250&type=&language=&sort=) that you will work on each week.
 You will get credit for doing the labs through canvas quizzes.